 Reduction of VAT on the disposable hygiene products at 5.5 %.

-As a reminder, consumer products have a VAT of 20% unlike essential goods which have a VAT of 5.5%. - 100% refund on the reusable hygiene protections for those under 26 benefiting from the Complementary Health Solidarity (C2S) in pharmacies.
+As a reminder, consumer products have a VAT of 20%, unlike essential goods which have a VAT of 5.5%. - 100% Refund on the reusable hygiene protections for those under 26 benefiting from the Complementary Health Solidarity (C2S) in pharmacies.

-- More than 30 million protections distributed for free in 2023 through social and solidarity grocery stores, of student grocery stores and of shelter centers.
-This action alone represents 5.4 million euros in 2024. (source)
+- More than 30 million protections distributed for free in 2023 through social and solidarity grocery stores, of student grocery stores and some shelter centersThis action alone represents 5.4 million euros in 2024. (source)

-Associations like Elementary Rules actively campaigning for a free access or a reimbursement of sanitary products.
-Their work is essential to raise awareness among the public and policymakers about this cause.
-Moreover, since 2017, the State has been contributing to the funding of this association to allow them a greater scope of action.
+Associations such as Basic Rules actively campaigning for a free access or a reimbursement of hygiene productsTheir work is essential for raising awareness among the public and policymakers about this cause.
+Furthermore, since 2017, the state has been contributing to the funding of this association to allow them a greater scope of action.

 The benefits of a universal reimbursement for hygiene products